-Hubbard: The fact that TeamHealth has a National Advanced Practice Council is a true testament that TeamHealth is a company that values the APC role and recognizes the collaborative relationship between the APC and the physician leads to best practices in providing quality and cost-effective care.
+Hubbard: The fact that TeamHealth has a National Advanced Practice Council is a true testament that TeamHealth is a company that values the APC role and recognizes the collaborative relationship between the APC and the physician to best provide quality and cost-effective care.
 TeamHealth provides leadership training to CRNA and physician leads and truly invests in the future of TeamHealth’s leadership.
-You get on this council by being recommended by the president of your group and then you have to be accepted onto it, but it’s quite a coveted thing.
+Group Presidents recommend APCs to the National Advanced Practice Council and it’s quite a coveted thing.

 TeamHealth respects and values the advanced practice clinicians and they recognize how important we are to the practice.”